Address: 689 Russell Labs

 Mary is an agronomist by training with experience in commercial potato production and research in central Wisconsin.
 Her current interest is understanding the ways in which data management and evolving disease detection tools can aid commercial growers in detecting, diagnosing, and managing disease in potato cropping systems.
-She is pursuing a PhD in Plant Pathology, co-advised by Dr. Russ Groves and Dr. Amanda Gevens, but left the program early to take a job in industry in the Netherlands.
+She pursued a PhD in Plant Pathology, co-advised by Dr. Russ Groves and Dr. Amanda Gevens, but left the program early to take a job in industry in the Netherlands.

 Julia’s research focus is on applied microbial ecology and the management of fungal plant pathogens.
 Julia worked in the Gevens lab as a postdoctoral research associate, where she focused on improving management of the potato blemish diseases silver scurf and black dot.
 Her research projects included developing pathogen detection methods, evaluating pathogen infection dynamics in the field and post-harvest, and investigating the genetic basis of varietal resistance to silver scurf.
 While in the Gevens lab, Julia participated in extension activities such as by presenting at growers meetings.
 Julia also worked collaborated on research trials with members of the Wisconsin potato industry.

 Julia currently works in the fungicide discovery group at Valent BioSciences LLC, where she coordinates greenhouse and field testing of early-stage biofungicide candidates.

 Postdoc Plant Pathology – University of Wisconsin-Madison, 2014-15

 Ph.D.
 Plant Pathology – Cornell University, 2013

 B.S.
 Environmental Science & Policy, B.A.
 Anthropology – University of Maryland, College Park, 2007